-You also can sharpen your self-awareness by practicing mindfulness.
+To control your impulses, you can sharpen your self-awareness by practicing mindfulness.

 “[B]ring attention to the present moment and observe what is happening without judging it,” says Lidia Zylowska, MD, a board-certified psychiatrist who specializes in adult ADHD and penned the book “The Mindfulness Prescription for Adult ADHD.”